 Basil has money-drawing properties so add three leaves to your wallet, purse, piggy bank, or even line your pockets with it before a big career move, etc. Replenish every once in awhile to keep the money coming in.

 3. Basil Magic in the Bath

-When combined with cleansing herbs like rosemary and rue, basil packs a big punch.
+When combined with cleansing herbs like rosemary and rue (test the rue on your skin first, as some people are allergic), basil packs a big punch.
 It works to remove hexes, break down barriers, and cleanse the individual of negative energy and entities.
 Add it to the ritual bath and submerge entirely to feel its effects.

 5. Spell Bags and Bottles

 Dried basil leaves have so many uses.
 One of the easiest ways to use basil in your magic is to add them to your spell bags, jars and bottles.
 They’re useful in money spells (as previously mentioned), but also for love, fidelity, banishing and cleansing purposes.

 6. Magical Powders

 Add dried basil to your home protection powders then spread across the thresholds and windowsills to deter evil and promote positive vibes in the home.
 I like to replenish my threshold powders once I notice they’re being swept away.
 Or at every Full Moon.
 Basil along with rosemary is particularly powerful as a protection powder.

 Infuse basil into oils and use the oil to anoint candles for candle magic, anoint your doorways and windows, or your chakra points before meditation.
 The oil also has medicinal properties.
 If you mash the leaves up and make a slight paste, apply it directly to a bug bite or rash for relief from the itching.